Sendo M550

 The M550 (sold as the M551 in North America) was a phone produced by the now defunct Sendo.
 It is a compact color mobile phone which features a smaller monochrome screen on the front.
 It features WAP support with color pictures and three games: Splat 2, TenPin and KombatKlub.
 It comes in a flip flop design and is available in a variety of front colors including blue, black, red and grey.
 The screen at the front is used for displaying the time and network info.

-It was sold in Germany at the discounter Aldi under the name Tevion MD 7300.
+It was sold in Germany at the discounter Aldi under the name Tevion MD 7300 and in Hong Kong under the name WOXTER G300 in May 2006.